mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="CylinderNode.IsFollowingImageMarker" .boolean .ro .bo} *IsFollowingImageMarker* : Specifies whether a node is following an ImageMarker.
 Returns true if it is and false otherwise.

+{:id="CylinderNode.Model" .text .bo} *Model*
+: The 3D model file to be loaded.

+{:id="CylinderNode.NodeType" .text .ro .bo} *NodeType* : Returns the type of node as a String.

 {:id="CylinderNode.Opacity" .number} *Opacity*
 : Sets the opacity of the node.
 Values less than zero will be treated as zero, and values greater than 100 will be treated as 100.